 Figure 6.1.X.1.1-1: DualSteer device in 5GS

 As per DualSteer requirements, a DualSteer device has two subscriptions/SUPIs that are linked to a single subscription profile from the same operator.
-The two SUPIs of a DualSteer device can be part of a single UE, in case of non-simultaneous data transmission over the two 3GPP access networks, or two separate UEs in case of simultaneous data transmission over the two 3GPP access networks.

 It is clear that to perform steering and switching of application traffic between the two SUPIs there is a need for a DualSteer layer in the DualSteer device as shown in Figure 6.1.X.1.1-1.